Top 20 Mobile App Analytics Tools: Which is The Best One for You?

 - activation of the silent majority

-Pros: Message center to integrate with customers is remarkable.
-Helps you to understand user behavior and their expectations from your app.
+Pros: The message center to integrate with customers is remarkable.
+It helps you to understand user behavior and their expectations from your app.

 Cons: Too much of these prompts and notes may sometimes be exhausting for the user.
 There is a fine line between being over-caring and tedious.

 - mobile marketing automation